webpack/webpack.js.org/src/content/configuration/dev-server.md

 Serve over HTTP/2 using [spdy](https://www.npmjs.com/package/spdy).
 This option is ignored for Node 10.0.0 and above, as spdy is broken for those versions.
 The dev server will migrate over to Node's built-in HTTP/2 once Express supports it.

+If this option is not explicitly set to `false`, it will default to `true` when using HTTPS.
 When this option is enabled but the server is unable to serve over HTTP/2, the server defaults to HTTPS.

-If this option is not explicitly set to `false`, it will default to `true` when using HTTPS.
+HTTP/2 with a self-signed certificate:

 __webpack.config.js__